damianhakert/damianhakert.github.io/source/posts/2016-08-24-gitlab-in-action.html.md

 Working remotely affords so many opportunities that being tied to an office never could.
 For one, you get back the time you used to spend commuting.
 Some use this extra time to sleep, be with their families, work out, practice their craft, or just relax.
-We still have a daily team call, but it can just happen with pijama pants on! 😃
+We still have a daily team call, but it can just happen with pajama pants on! 😃

 <!-- more -->

 Two of my coworkers, whom I think are really excelling at this remote work thing, are [Robert] and [Douwe].
 They won’t promote their awesomeness so I have to.
-They have set out to meet other Gitlabbers in 12 different countries for the next 6 months.
+They have set out to meet other GitLabbers in 12 different countries for the next 6 months.
 They are calling it, “Around the World in 6 Releases”.

 ![Nashville Bowling](/images/blogimages/gitlab-in-action/nashville_work.jpg)

-Every week or two they head to a new city, spend the week days working, the evenings with the local team members, and the weekends sightseeing.
+Every week or two they head to a new city, spend the weekdays working, the evenings with the local team members, and the weekends sightseeing.
 I had the pleasure of meeting up with them on a leg of their North America tour.